June 1, 2020

 UL tests sprinklers sampled from field installations as a service to inspection authorities, the sprinkler industry, and the insurance industry and property owners.
 UL’s report on the results of this testing assists these parties in assessing the effectiveness of sprinkler systems or the need for replacement of sprinklers currently in service.

-Please note that corrosion resistant coatings applied by the sprinkler manufacturer are not intended to meet the above criteria.
-The acceptable response time of corrosion resistant sprinklers is 180 seconds or the maximum response time for a given temperature rating, whichever is greater.
+Please note that corrosion resistant coatings applied by the sprinkler manufacturer to the heat responsive element are not intended to meet the above criteria.
+The maximum RTI values are based upon a maximum response time of 180 seconds or the maximum response time for a given temperature rating, whichever is greater.

-In addition to the measured response time, UL’s report also includes the following information for each sprinkler tested: (1) identification of room environment and location of the sprinkler in the building; (2) condition of the sprinkler; and (3) description of sprinkler operation.
+In addition to providing the Response Time Index (RTI), UL’s report also includes the following information for each sprinkler tested: (1) identification of room environment and location of the sprinkler in the building; (2) condition of the sprinkler; and (3) description of sprinkler operation.

 To submit sprinklers for UL testing